 Other credits include Black Walk Productions where she performed as a featured dancer in music videos for artists such as JAZMIN and MCMASTER AND JAMES.
 Jenn was thrilled to perform at Deerhurst Resort in the shows IMPACT and VIBE, as well as contracts out at sea performing for HOLLAND AMERICA CRUISE LINES (Dance Captain), where she had the opportunity to travel around the world!

 Heather has her Honours B.A. in Psychology and French and is also a Registered Early Childhood Educator with the College of ECEs.
-She was a lead RECE at the Reach Out Centre for Kids/Ontario Early Years Centre in Burlington for the last 10 years, delivering programs and services to families and children from infant to 6 years old.
-She has just recently left ROCK/OEYC to embark on a new career with the HDSB in the new Full Day Kindergarten Program.
-Heather is delighted to be continuing her work with preschoolers while sharing her love of music and dance in the BDC’s 12 week preschool programs.
+She spent 10 years as a RECE at the Reach Out Centre for Kids/Ontario Early Years Centre in Burlington, delivering programs and services to families and children from infant to 6 years old.
+More recently, Heather has taken on the role of DECE in the Full Day Kindergarten program with the HDSB and is entering her 5th year at Alexander’s Public School.
+She is delighted to be continuing her work with preschoolers while sharing her love of music and dance as part of the Dancing Tots team and BDC’s 12 week preschool programs.
+When needing a break from children under the age of 7, Heather can be found teaching our more mature dancers in our adult tap class.

-Talena Waldron (Dancin’ Tots) is very excited to be joining the BDC Faculty as a member of the ‘Dancin’ Tots’ team.
-She has been an active contributor to the preschool programs at BDC for the past 3 years.
-Talena has been dancing at the studio for 17 years, studying jazz, tap, hip hop & musical theatre.
-With a degree in Child and Youth Studies, from Brock University, she brings a heightened understanding of young children and their needs to the Dancin’ Tots program.
-While at Brock, Talena continued to train, perform & compete as a part of ‘Brock Dance’, an extra curricular dance organization designed for students who wished to continue their training while away at university.
-When Talena is not at the studio she is teaching a grade 3-4 class and music for grades 1-5 at Charles R. Beaudoin Public School.
-She runs the primary and junior choirs, the school talent show, choreographed the school musical “Rats”, and created a school wide spirit dance.
-She is looking forward to a very exciting year of dancing, fun and friendship.
+Talena Schuster (Dancin’ Tots) is very excited for another season as BDC Faculty and a member of the ‘Dancin’ Tots’ team.
+She has been an active contributor to the preschool programs at BDC for the past 7 years.
+Talena has been dancing at the studio for 20 years, studying jazz, tap, hip hop & musical theatre.
+With a degree in Child and Youth Studies, from Brock University, and a Bachelor of Education from Queen’s, she brings a heightened understanding of young children and their needs to the Dancin’ Tots program.
+While at Brock, Talena continued to train, perform & compete as a part of ‘Brock Dance’, an extra-curricular dance organization designed for students who wished to continue their training while away at university.
+When Talena is not at the studio, she is teaching the English half of French Immersion to grade 3 students at Charles R. Beaudoin Public School, in Burlington.
+She is very involved in the school community running choirs, talent shows, dance club and choreographing school-wide musicals.
+She organizes a creative workshop each year for International Dance Day, celebrated at HDSB.
+She is looking forward to a very exciting year of dancing, fun and friendship